 - You will be provided with an information document to detail next steps.

 - Volunteers are assigned your income tax package and assist in the preparation and electronic filing of your return – this may take up to 4 weeks following the time of intake drop-off

-- If the volunteer has any questions regarding your taxes they will call you– please note that they may be calling from a blocked number and it is important that you answer or have a functional voicemail system.
+- If the volunteer has questions regarding your taxes they will call you.
+Please note they may be calling from a blocked number.
+You must answer or have a functional voicemail system.

 - When complete, a member of the WESN team will contact you for pick-up where you will verify and receive your completed return (please bring official ID for verification)

-- If there are issues or errors found after your return is submitted, you are responsible for taking any corrective measures (calling CRA at 1-800-959-8281 or completing and submitting an adjustment form to the CRA)
+- If there are issues found after your return is submitted, you are responsible for taking corrective measures (call CRA at 1-800-959-8281 or complete and submit an adjustment form to the CRA)